Kong/kong-confluent/Kong Konnect and Confluent Cloud/Kong Konnect and Confluent Cloud.md

+# Exposing and Controlling Kafka Event Streaming with Kong Konnect and Confluent Cloud

-# Kong Konnect and Confluent Cloud Reference Architecture
+## Kong Konnect and Confluent Cloud Reference Architecture

 Event streaming allows companies to build more scalable and loosely coupled real-time applications supporting massive concurrency demands and simplifying the construction of services.